UPZ-Home-Hero

 • CHAMPION:

-Your patient’s dedicated partner will empower them to be confident self-advocates for maintaining treatment goals
+Your dedicated partner will strive to empower you—through education and resources—to be focused, motivated, and committed to maintaining your treatment goals

 Amgen By Your Side is a patient support program designed specifically for you, someone prescribed UPLIZNA® (inebilizumab-cdon).
-Our dedicated team is your partner, committed to providing nonmedical, personalized support so you can start and continue treatment as your doctor recommends.
+Our dedicated team is your partner, committed to providing nonmedical, personalized support to help as you start and continue on treatment as prescribed by your doctor.

 How Will Amgen By Your Side Support You?